appinha/42sp-piscine/README.md

 ## Curriculum

-The table below presents the C Piscine's curriculum in the chronological order in which it was completed by me - subject's order and corresponding attained level may vary among students.
+The table below presents the C Piscine's curriculum in chronological order in which it was completed by me - order of completed subjects and corresponding attained level may vary among students.

 |#	|SUBJECT							|LANGUAGE	|DURATION		|EXPERIENCE	|STATUS						|ATTAINED LEVEL	|
 |:-:|:--								|:-:		|--:			|--:		|--:						|:--			|